andrew-aladev/my-routers/README.md

 my-routers
 ==========

-scripts to make sysupgrade image for my routers
+Scripts to make sysupgrade image for my routers